xoofx/LibObjectFile/readme.md

 >
 > - **PE** image file format (Portable Executable / DLL)
 > - **ELF** object-file format
+> - **Mach-O** object-file format, including universal binaries
 > - **DWARF** debugging format (version 4)
 > - **Archive `ar`** file format (Common, GNU and BSD variants)
 >
-> There is a longer term plan to support other file formats (e.g COFF, MACH-O, .lib) but as I don't
+> There is a longer term plan to support other file formats (e.g COFF, .lib) but as I don't
 > have a need for them right now, it is left as an exercise for PR contributors! ;)

 ## Usage